wpengine/hwptoolkit/docs/plugins/wpgraphql-logging/how-to/admin-add-new-tab/index.md

+---
+title: How To Guide: Add new settings tab
-## How to add a new Settings tab to WPGraphQL Logging
+description: Learn how to add custom settings tabs to the WPGraphQL Logging plugin admin interface.
+---

+## Overview

 This guide shows how to add your own settings tab and fields to the WPGraphQL Logging Admin using the `wpgraphql_logging_settings_field_collection_init` action.